dmitry-buykin/llm-lab-katas/6-patterns.md

 **Problem:** LLMs have a context window limitation – they can’t inherently remember conversations or data beyond what’s given in the prompt.
 In a multi-turn interaction or a system that needs to remember facts over time (user preferences, session history, or evolving world knowledge), the model may **forget** important details as the dialogue grows.
 How can we give our LLM agent a sense of **memory or persistent state** beyond a single prompt's context?

 **Solution:** Introduce an external **Memory** component and design the agent to use it.
-This often takes the form of a **vector database or knowledge store** that the agent can read from and write to.
+This often takes the form of a **semantic graph or knowledge store** that the agent can read from and write to.
 The pattern works like this: whenever new important information comes up (a user says “By the way, my birthday is next week” or the agent fetched some data), the system **stores that information** in a memory bank (could be as embeddings, or just appending to a file) with appropriate keys.
 On each new query or as needed, the agent **retrieves relevant bits from this memory** to include in its prompt.
 The agent might also maintain a **summary of the conversation** so far (compressed memory) and include that in context for continuity.
 Essentially, the memory acts as the extended brain of the agent that persists across turns or sessions.

 ```mermaid
 flowchart TD